-Ivy League schools can be a desirable option for international students to complete their undergraduate education.
-We’ll walk you through how you can get into the Ivy League as an international student, Ivy League tuition for international students, why these schools matter, what your chances are of acceptance, Ivy League requirements for international students, and tuition estimates.
+Here we’ll walk you through how you can get into the Ivy League as an international student, Ivy League tuition for international students, why these schools matter, Ivy League requirements for international students, and your chances of acceptance.

 All students who attend Ivy League schools are connected to an alumni network when they graduate.
 Alumni networks connect you to all the school’s alumni, allowing nearly endless opportunities to connect with others and find new and exciting opportunities in the form of employment, internships, travel, and research.

 In theory, getting into the Ivy League as an international student sounds light and breezy.
 However, these schools are well-known for their lower acceptance rates and high competition.
-Statistically, these are your chances of going Ivy based on recent data.
+Statistically, these are your chances of getting into an ivy league school as an international student:

 However, don’t let low acceptance rates discourage you too much.
 Acceptance rates only tell a quantitative story about applications; the numbers don’t account for the quality of received applications.

 Many Ivy League requirements are similar for U.S. residents and international students.
 Below we’ll take a look at all application parts you’ll need to gather or create to apply to the school of your dreams, and specific Ivy League requirements for international students.

 Columbia University states the “admissions process is largely the same for everyone, regardless of citizenship or country of residence.”
 If you are a student at a non-English speaking school, you must have someone translate your documents for you along with the original documents before you submit your application.